nuwa-protocol/nuwa-x402/examples/nextjs/README.md

   - The response includes `X-PAYMENT-RESPONSE` header on successful settlement.

 Production
-- Switch to mainnet by setting `NETWORK=base` and funding the recipient address with USDC.
+- Switch to mainnet by setting `NETWORK=x-layer` and funding the recipient address with the supported stablecoin on X Layer.
 - Ensure your facilitator credentials are set if you use Coinbase’s facilitator in production.